qmlbook/qmlbook/en/ch15/index.rst

     // links Qt5Core to the project executable target_link_libraries(${PROJECT_NAME} Qt5::Core)

-You see CMake is quite powerful.
+You can see that CMake is quite powerful.
 It takes some time to get used to the syntax.
 In general, it is said that CMake is better suited for large and complex projects.

 .. rubric:: References